learn-co-curriculum/phase-4-authenticating-users-readme/README.md

 Ordinarily, we would use `form_for @user`, but in this example, we don't have a user model at all!

-And that's the whole of it.
-When the user submits the form, they'll be logged in.
+When the user submits the form, they'll be logged in!

 ## Logging out